20 Aug 2024

 Why redesign a product?

-There are a number of reasons why you might redesign a product, from outdated designs and negative feedback to changing market needs and business goals.
+There are many reasons you might redesign a product, from outdated designs and negative feedback to changing market needs and business goals.
 In this section, we delve into the various factors that can prompt an overhaul.

 Out-of-date designs